On and Off-Campus Housing

 Postdoctoral Clinical Fellows are not eligible for University-owned housing.

-The Office of University Apartment Housing coordinates housing near the main campus and it is done through departmental allotments.
+The University Apartment Housing, also known as the 'Columbia Residential' office coordinates housing near the main campus and it is done through departmental allotments.
 It is imperative that Morningside appointees contact their Department Administrators as soon as they receive their offer letter to begin a housing search.
 Assignments are based on the date of receipt of your housing application and availability.

 Off-Campus Housing (Non-University Affiliated)